All Bosch Dishwasher Error Codes — Complete Troubleshooting Guide (2026)

 Tools needed: Multimeter, Phillips, Torx T20 screwdriver, Wire connectors (for testing)

 Fix Bosch Dishwasher error code E09.
-Step-by-step guide to diagnose and resolve the heating element failure on Bosch dishwashers.
+Step-by-step guide to diagnose and resolve the heating element or temperature sensor failure on Bosch dishwashers, updated for 2026.

-- Step 3: Measure the Resistance of the Heating Element
+- Step 3 – Visual Inspection of the Heating Element

 Read full troubleshooting guide →Error E12: Bosch Dishwasher error code E12 indicates a problem with the heating element due to scale or lime buildup.
 This error can cause your dishwasher to stop working properly, leaving your dishes dirty and unsanitary.
 Regular cleaning and maintenance can help prevent this issue.